corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/performance-testing/practical-considerations.md

 The Corda Enterprise test cluster at R3 uses an automated set-up to deploy Corda to the test machines, and in the process completely wipes the database - so resetting the state of the Corda test network is a matter of running a fresh installation and waiting a handful of minutes.
-This is the recommended set-up when running performance testing regularly, but might be too involved for occasional performance tests that can be run on manually deployed clusters.
+This is the recommended set-up when running performance testing regularly, but might be too involved for occasional performance tests that can be run on manually-deployed clusters.

 In these cases, the state of the installed node can be reset by doing the following:

-* Stop the Corda node process.
+1. Stop the Corda node process.
-* Delete the `artemis` folder in its working directory
+2. Delete the `artemis` folder in its working directory.
-* (Optionally) delete the `logs` folder
+3. (Optionally) delete the `logs` folder.
-* Wipe the database for the node
+4. Wipe the database for the node.
-* Restart the node.
+5. Restart the node.
 It should rebuild its database and behave like a freshly installed and registered Corda node.

 It is important to not delete any other files/directories from the node directory, as these are required for the node to restart successfully.
 This requires that the database user of the node has permission to create the respective tables/and indices.
 This is not recommended in a production setting but might be useful in a performance testing context.
-Also note that `runMigration = true` needs to be set in the node’s database configuration, thus allowing liquibase to run and rebuild the schema.
+Also note that to allow liquibase to run and rebuild the schema, you need to run the `run-migration-script` sub-command.

 Note that this will not reset the node registration, identity, keys or the network parameters - it only affects the states and transactions it knows about.
 If you have a performance test cluster, it is advisable to reset the whole cluster at the same time.